Dendrobium Orchids

 The name for Dendrobium Orchids comes from the Greek word for TREE, “dendron”, and “bios” which means LIFE.

-The genus seems to currenty have about XX species of plants.
+The genus seems to currenty have about 1800 species of plants.
+I mean really?
+Who can count?
 They are seemingly separated by subtle variations.

 • Core Identification & Taxonomy